FluuxIO/go-xmpp/cmd/sendxmpp/README.md

 # sendXMPP

-sendxmpp is a tool to send messages from commandline
+sendxmpp is a tool to send messages from command-line.

 ## Installation